Shorzinator/CodeBrief/CODE_OF_CONDUCT.md

 ## Scope: Where Does This Culinary Code Apply?

 This Code of Conduct applies within all project spaces (GitHub repository, issue tracker, pull requests, any official communication channels like Slack or Discord if they exist), and it also applies when an individual is representing the project or its community in public spaces.
-Representing ContextCraft might mean using an official project email address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
-Let's make ContextCraft look good everywhere!
+Representing codebrief might mean using an official project email address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
+Let's make codebrief look good everywhere!

 ## Enforcement: When the Soufflé Falls Flat